Zero-Shot Imitating Collaborative Manipulation Plans from YouTube Cooking Videos: EXPERIMENTS

 \textbf{Dataset and Experiment Settings.} We set up a start and end time for each video, annotated the objects and set bounding boxes.
-We only annotated objects that were clearly visible, skipping objects that were not rigid (e.g., water) or heavily occluded.
-The videos included a total of 13401 frames and 67 executed actions of 12 different action types.
+We only annotated objects that were clearly visible, skipping objects that were heavily occluded.
+For training the baseline system, we annotated the action labels for each one second clip of the videos and human body bounding boxes for each frame, similar to the AVA dataset~\cite{gu2018ava} used in the baseline method paper~\cite{tang2020asynchronous}.
+The videos include a total of $37030$ frames and $126$ executed actions of $12$ different action types.

-\textbf{Results.} Fig.~\ref{fig:segmentation} shows the result of the segmentation and action recognition in the two videos before merging the segments (Section~\ref{subsec:graph}).
-We can see clearly that the woman in the video performed most of the actions, especially in video 2.
+\textbf{Baseline System (Ap1).} We construct a baseline system based on AIA~\cite{tang2020asynchronous}, a state-of-the-art end-to-end deep learning-based action detection framework.
+We select AIA as our baseline method because it focuses on reasoning over person-person, person-object interactions.
+Given the ground truth object and human body annotations, the baseline system detects actions of each person in each one second clip of the test videos using AIA.
+The system then aggregates the results for each video segment.
+The video segments are generated using the video segmentation module of the proposed system for a fair comparison.
+We use the pre-trained model, which is pre-trained on Kinetics-700 dataset~\cite{carreira2017quo} for action classification task, proposed in the AIA paper~\cite{tang2020asynchronous}.
+For each test video, we then fine-tune the pre-trained model on the other $5$ videos. \footnote{Dataset and code for training and testing the baseline system is available at \url{https://bit.ly/3v524w6}.}

-After merging the segments, we evaluate the performance of the framework with respect to the percentage of correctly learned action-trees.
-We define a correct action tree when the structure and all nodes of the tree are identical to the ground-truth, and the segment corresponding to that tree has a non-zero temporal overlap with the ground-truth segment.
-We specify the \textit{precision} as the number of action trees the framework returns correctly out of the total number of detected instances, and the \textit{recall} as the number of action trees the framework returns correctly out of the total number of ground-truth trees.
+\textbf{Results.} We evaluate the performance of the system with respect to the percentage of correctly learned action trees.
+We define a correct action tree when the structure and the included persons, actions and objects are identical to the ground-truth~\cite{yang2015robot}, and the segment corresponding to that tree has a non-zero temporal overlap with the ground-truth segment.
+We specify the \textit{precision} as the number of action trees the system returns correctly out of the total number of detected instances, and the \textit{recall} as the number of action trees the system returns correctly out of the total number of ground-truth trees.